 Personal things you might want to know about me are these:

 I am queer (in terms of sexual orientation) and bigender.
 I often list my gender identity as genderqueer, but bigender is more accurate, as I strongly identify with both binary genders.
 I am comfortable with “woman” socially, but it is not the sum total of my identity.
 My pronouns are “she” and “they.”
 Please use whichever you prefer.
 I use “she” in most author bios.
-Though I identify as a woman, I do not participate in binarist projects (e.g. I will not submit to “stories by women” anthologies).
+Though I do identify as a woman, I do not participate in binarist projects (e.g. I will not submit to “stories by women” anthologies).

 I had identified as Jewish Orthodox (Modern Orthodox) and been in a heterosexual marriage for over a decade, until late 2012.
 I stopped identifying as Orthodox some years before the divorce.
 Currently I keep a traditional level of observance, though I do not belong to a congregation.
 My ideal congregation would be LGBTQIA-welcoming and at the same time keenly focused on the study of Jewish texts in their various languages.